WeTransfer/zip_tricks/testing/IMPLEMENTATION_DETAILS.md

 extra field does not actually help any of them recognize the file name correctly.
 And the use of those fields for the UTF-8 filename, per spec, tells us we should not set the EFS bit - which ruins the unarchiving for all other solutions.
 As any other, this decision may be changed in the future.

+## Directory support

+ZIP makes it possible to store empty directories (folders).
+For our purposes, however, we are going to store only the files.
+If you store a file, called, say, `docs/item.doc` then the unarchiver will automatically create the `docs` directory if it doesn't exist already.
+You can also store an entry with a length of 0 and set it's external attributes to be an empty directory, but we do not need that functionality - so it is also omitted.